SESYNC-ci/data-package-lesson/docs/_slides/prov.md

 ### Adding provenance to your data package

-Prov can be added to a data package using [`datapack`](){:.rlib} and the function below.
+Provenance can be added to a data package using [`datapack`](){:.rlib} and the function in the example code below.
 But see the [vignette](https://github.com/ropensci/datapack/blob/master/vignettes/datapack-overview.Rmd) or the [function documentation](https://docs.ropensci.org/datapack/reference/describeWorkflow.html) for more details.

 ===